Bolivarian Navy of Venezuela: Crisis in Venezuela

+According to the Portuguese after-incident investigation, RCGS Resolute had departed Buenos Aires on 5 March and sailed to the Caribbean Sea.
+She was contacted by Venezuelan patrol boat Naiguatá on the night of 30 March.
+Two hours later, an unexpected change in Naiguatá's heading just before the collision may have been caused by a suction effect between the vessels as the faster patrol boat passed the bow of the cruise ship.
+Although the collision may have not been intentional ramming, the conclusion was nonetheless that the incident that led to the sinking of Naiguatá was a deliberate act initiated by the Venezuelan Navy rather than an accidental occurrence.

 Organization of the Navy

-As of 2016, Admiral Orlando Miguel Maneiro Gaspar is the Commanding General of the National Navy.
+As of 2024, Admiral Neil Jesús Villamizar Sánchez was the Commanding General of the National Navy.

 Naval Operations Command

-The Naval Operations Command is commanded by the Chief of Naval Operations, currently Vice Admiral Antonio Díaz Clemente.
-This command is aimed towards the defense of the territorial maritime and inland waters and the coastline of the nation, and by extension into its ground and air territories.
+The Naval Operations Command is commanded by the Chief of Naval Operations.
+In 2014, this was Vice Admiral Antonio Díaz Clemente.

-Venezuelan Naval Aviation Command
+Venezuelan Naval Aviation

-The command serves as the air arm of the Venezuelan Navy, with responsibility for air operations and transport for the entire Navy.
+Venezuelan Naval Aviation serves as the air arm of the Venezuelan Navy, with responsibility for air operations and transport for the entire Navy.

-Coast Guard Command
+Coast Guard

-Headquartered in La Guaira, Vargas, it is responsible for the surveillance of Venezuelas jurisdictional waters.
+Headquartered in La Guaira, Vargas, the Venezuelan Coast Guard is responsible for the surveillance of Venezuela's jurisdictional waters.